-Candidate Significant Wildlife Habitat TRCA Identified Ecosite Potential within Study Area Rationale Reptile Hibernaculum All except OAO1-T and CVR-2 Moderate Exposed limestone and shale along the creek and rail corridor and indicate a high probability of suitable conditions for snake hibernacula on the Study Area. hibernaculum.
-Other Rare Vegetation Communities All except OAO1-T , CV1-1, and CVR-2 Moderate A wide variety of habitats are present within the Study Area; a vegetation inventory will be undertaken in the leaf-on season to record any rare species Special Concern and Rare Wildlife Species All Moderate A wide variety of habitats are present within the Study Area; Special concern species have been recorded within one km of the Study Area.
+Candidate Significant Wildlife Habitat TRCA Identified Ecosite Potential within Study Area Rationale Reptile Hibernaculum All except OAO1-T and CVR-2 Moderate Exposed limestone and shale along the creek and rail corridor indicate a moderate probability of suitable conditions for snake hibernacula on the Study Area.
+Special Concern and Rare Wildlife Species All Moderate A wide variety of habitats are present within the Study Area; Special Concern species were recorded within one km of the Study Area.